 National Programs and Services

-- Provide timely and reliable information about hearing loss through HLAA’s website, Hearing Loss Magazine, HLAA e-News, the Hearing Loss Support Specialist Training, message boards/chat forums and annual conventions
+Provides timely and reliable information about hearing loss through its website, Hearing Loss Magazine, the online e-News, the Hearing Loss Support Specialists Training, message boards/chat forums, monthly webinars and holds annual conventions

-- Advocacy at the national level to affect legislation that impacts people with hearing loss, whether it’s funding for hearing aids, cochlear implants, communication access in public places or other important issues
+Works at the national level to affect legislation that impacts people with hearing loss, whether it’s funding for hearing aids and cochlear implants, communication access in public places, or other important issues

 A nationwide network of 200 chapters providing personal support and 14 state organizations advocating for expanded state services

-- Funding for hearing aids and assistive listening devices for people who cannot afford them
+Funding for hearing aids and devices for people who cannot afford them

 How Do I Get Involved?

 There is a variety of national sponsorship opportunities to showcase your company through the Walk4Hearing.
-For more information about national sponsorship opportunities please visit the national sponsors page
+For more information about national sponsorship opportunities please visit the sponsors page.